 How do you explain what a front-end developer does to someone outside the IT world?

 The front-end developer deals with the entire user interface.
 In short, it is mainly about the presentation of data.
-But this is only part of the larger picture.
+But this is only part of a larger picture.
 Such data must later be sent back to the server.
 So you could say that a front-end developer takes care of the whole process of handling user requests.
 My role is to make the interface intuitive, repeatable, and in accordance with design principles (e.g. 10 Heuristic Principles).
 On top of that, there are also elements of UX, UI, and Accessibility.
 All of this has evolved a lot over the past few years, also in terms of standards regulated by law.
 The front end is thus not only related to the programming itself but also to usability at the interface-code edge.

 What are the challenges of working as a front-end developer today?

 I think it's worth starting with how the approach to web development has changed over the years.
 When I started doing this as a hobby 15 years ago, one would come to a client with a design that looked like some advertising flyer that could be published on the Internet.
-The websites of those days were very original; each one was different and unique.
+The websites of those days were very original, each one was different and unique.
 At the same time, the design was not adapted to any standards.
 Everyone did it the way they wanted the site to stand out.
 With the growing popularity of smartphones came the requirements for adaptation to different devices and screens.
-It can be said that technological evolution made the work of a front-end developer start to look completely different.
+It can be said that the technological evolution made the work of a front-end developer start to look completely different.
 A website today must not only look great but also work perfectly on different types of devices.
-We cannot allow a situation where something works on a computer but not on a smartphone.
-Today a front-end developer designs interface from ready-made components.
-We have a mock-up and information about the functionality and data flow.
+We cannot allow a situation where something works on a computer, but not on a smartphone.
+Today a front-end developer designs interfaces from ready-made components.
+We have a mock-up, and information about functionality and data flow.
 My job is to bring it all together so that the site works on computers, tablets, and smartphones.

 Why did you decide to become a front-end developer?